balder-dev/balder/doc/source/tutorial_guide/02_single_setup.rst

             credentials = MyInsertCredentialsFeature()
             internal = MyViewInternalPageFeature()

-It is important that the devices also directly inherit from the basic balder device and not from the scenario device.
+As you can see, the devices directly inherit from the basic balder device and not from the scenario device.
 Balder manage this automatically.
 Balder doesn't really care for the device class, because it only exchange the features of it, but does not change the device itself.

 What's about the vDevices?
 --------------------------

-As you can see in our :ref:`scenario definition <Think about device features>`, we have used vDevices there.
-To understand why we use them, let's recall the earlier used scenario code again.
-Our scenario devices looks like the
+As you have seen in our :ref:`scenario definition <Think about device features>`, we uses vDevices on scenario-level.
+To understand why we use them, let's check the earlier used scenario code again.
+Our scenario device definition looks like the following:
-following:

 .. code-block:: python